atul1141504/my-learning-java/0. Coding Exercises/codingExercises3ConditionalStatements/src/Readme.md

 * Create a Java program to check if a given year is leap year or not.
 * create Java Class with name **LeapYearChecker**

-* Create below Java Method
+* Create below Java Method:

 	**isLeapYear(int year)** :

 		This method calculates and returns the area of the square.

   		The area of a square is given by the formula: side * side.

   		However, in the real world, a square cannot have a side length of zero or less.

   		So, if side is less than or equal to Zero, this method should return -1 to indicate an invalid value.

 * Logic:
   A year is a leap year in the Gregorian calendar if: